c3c/html5-full-height-2col-responsive/README.md

 Results vary A LOT depending on the browser.
 Firefox seems to have the best rendering at the moment.
 It displays well in Chrome, Firefox, and IE8+ thanks to the html5shiv and Respond.js.

-I've tried some other approach using `display: table-caption` will only work for either the header or the footer, but not both at the same time.
+I've tried some other approach using `display: table-caption`, which will only work for either the header or the footer, but not both at the same time.

 My 2 cents: CSS should have element anchoring and docking like the one that is available in Visual Studio.
 But let's see where flexbox gets us in the future :)